 Halloween Slime Cake

 "What if I've never added a drip to a cake before?"

 • Don't stress!
-It's easier than you probably think it is! 🙂
+I can just about promise you that it's easier than you probably think it is! 🙂

-• My biggest tips - make sure you measure your candy melts and heavy cream accurately.
+• Tip #1 - probably my most important drip tip - make sure you measure your candy melts and heavy cream carefully and accurately!
 Too much/little of either may affect your drip consistency.

-• Make sure you try a test drip first!
-Don't pour the ganache over your whole cake until you're confident in the consistency of your ganache.
+• Tip #2 - my second most important tip - I highly *highly* recommend that you try a test drip first!
+Don't pour the drip mixture over the whole cake until you're pretty confident that you're happy with the thickness / consistency of the mixture.

-• I loved this YouTube tutorial by Sugar&Sparrow when I was new to cake drips!
+• If you need a bit more of an in-depth tutorial, I loved this YouTube tutorial by Sugar&Sparrow when I was new to cake drips!

 "Do I have to make the frosting from scratch?"

-Store-bought frosting is usually a little thinner than my recipe; add 2 Tablespoons of regular or black cocoa powder at a time until you reach a consistency that spreads and stays in place on the cake well.
+• Store-bought frosting is usually a little thinner than my recipe; add a couple Tablespoons of regular or black cocoa powder at a time until you reach a consistency that spreads and stays in place on the cake well.
+Voila!

+Halloween Slime Cake